Please Rotate Your Device

 How long does your city typically take with building permits (hint: most cities are 4-6 weeks, but it can take longer - we have since cases in California, Florida and Texas take much longer).

 What does the lease say about the penalty if the landlord does not deliver on time?
+Most leases have a 60 day period.
+If the landlord is delayed by more than 60 days in delivering possession to you, you can terminate the lease.

 Do you get free rent as an abatement?